 My advice is always to make the best of what you have.
 When you have good conditions use them but even if you don’t have good conditions or you have to push your gear to the limits, take that photo and you’ll see if it is going to be usable afterwards.

 Aim for the best quality you can get under a certain set of conditions, not necessarily for the best quality that you could get in a testing laboratory conditions (that is never going to happen anyway), and don’t let images slip through your fingers just because you want to always follow the rules.
 Forget about the rules.
 Just think about your end goal.

 The best rule I know is: “Adapts to your conditions”.
 That is when you get the best images.
 Show up for it, make the best of what you have and take that photo.

 HOW TO CALCULATE THE RIGHT EXPOSURE

-Calculating the right exposure is another thing that frustrates photographers starting up with long exposure.
+Calculating the right exposure to get the best long exposure shot is another thing that frustrates photographers starting out with long exposure.
 So let’s break that down and make it simple.

 The best is to calculate the long exposure using a long exposure calculator on your smartphone.
 There are various applications that can help you with this.
 All you have to do is introduce in the applications fields the number of stops of your ND filter and the shutter speed you would use if you took a short exposure, so the image is well exposed.
 The application will indicate you the long exposure you need.